 One last surprise for the fledgling apprentice before his first season with the Hammers had ended.
-He was drafted into the "A" team for the Metropolitan League fixture with Cray Wanderers at Foots Cray.
-A debut strike by Gill gave the Hammers a first-half lead, but three goals in the second 45-minutes gave the Wanderers a 3-1 victory.
+He was drafted into the "A" team for the Metropolitan League fixture against Cray Wanderers at Foots Cray.
+A debut strike by Gill put the Hammers in front at half-time, but three goals in the second 45-minutes gave the Wanderers a 3-1 victory.

-Back row: Stephen Gill, Tery Scales, Clyde Best, Peter Grotier, John McDowell, Stephen Aylott, Clive Charles
+Back row: Stephen Gill, Terry Scales, Clyde Best, Peter Grotier, John McDowell, Stephen Aylott, Clive Charles

 Front row: Pat Holland, Stephen Lay, Tony Carr, Carl Humphreys, Keith Pointer

 West Ham United Youth XI

 At the end of the domestic season Stephen had played in 28 competitive games in his initial season and scored 18 goals in the process.
 He was selected to travel with the Under 20's on their end-of-season Youth tour to Switzerland playing in the Zurich Blue Stars and Martini Youth Tournaments.
 The youth squad also played three exhibition games on their tour to Zurich and Geneva.
 Although he was only selected to play in two matches the young striker had gained a wealth of experience.